 Traditionally, companies used a variable/contingent workforce only when there was a spike in demand for a particular service or product.
 For example peak periods like holidays, new product releases, etc.

-Traditionally, it has been viewed that utilizing a contingent/variable workforce was only for peak periods of time when there was a spike in demand for a particular service or product (i.e., holidays, new product releases, etc.).
-Fast forward to today, the idea of creating a workforce comprised of both traditional employees and variable/fractional works has become more attractive than ever.
-For many companies, large and small, it has become increasingly difficult to balance keeping resources at a level that aligns with demand.
-In short, many companies have begun using a strategy that leverages independent workers or contractors to fill in workforce gaps when it is needed most.
+Today, the idea of creating a workforce comprised of both traditional employees and variable/fractional works has become more attractive.
+For many companies, it’s becoming more difficult to balance keeping resources at a level that aligns with demand.
+Many companies have begun using a strategy that leverages independent workers or contractors to fill in workforce gaps when needed.

-When you look at what comprises the workforce of a company, it may surprise you to find out that many organizations fall into three buckets, rather than the most traditional “FTE or full-time equivalent.”
+When you look at companies that comprise the workforce, you’ll find that many organizations fall into three buckets (rather than the most traditional “FTE or full-time equivalent’).

 - Full-time employees – Staff members that work on a full-time basis whose skills and availability are needed on a full-time basis during structured business hours.

 - Long-term contractors – Staff members whose services are needed for more than a single project, but who are not tied solely to an organization.

 - On-demand workers – contingent and variable in nature, these workers often fill gaps in the workforce during periods of short-term growth or organizational change.

 When looking at the benefits of a variable workforce, you can identify positives across the board.

 - Keeping overhead low and variability high during uncertain times is the ultimate goal.